The SL Prism

 - Justice: how power, privilege and oppression affect the service setting

-- Social Responsibility: an individual's commitment to and engagement with civic society
+- Social Responsibility: an individual's commitment and engagement with civic society

 By explicitly making these issues part of the curriculum, students actively clarify their own conception of service as they participate in the community.
 Service learning enables moral and civic learning to become a component of the curriculum.
 Learning becomes a tool for both individual and social betterment.